Skip to main content

 The following PowerShell script will enable you, with a Global Administrator role assignment, to:

-• Identify the Service Principal Object ID that will be authorized as a Reader and the Subscription ID to authorize for
+• Identify the Service Principal Object ID that will be authorized as a Reader (Enterprise app Object ID)

 • Install the necessary Az module and prompt for connection